joemona/alx-pre/0x02-git/README.md

-Learning new skill, like everyday
+learning how to code with ALX, Learning new skill, like everyday